Skip to Content

 • Chainsaw Maintenance Practices

 Proper sharpening is another critical aspect.
-Maintaining the chains’ sharpness throughout the day is vital for their efficient performance.
+Maintaining the chains’ sharpness throughout the day is vital for efficient performance.
 This can be achieved by giving each tooth two or three strokes with a file.

 • Avoidable Damage to Chainsaw Chains